glouppe/info8010-deep-learning/lecture9.md

 <br>

 .bold[Case 3:] What are the model parameters that best explain a given dataset?
 What model structure should we use?
-What are the known unknowns?
+What are the known unknowns and our prior beliefs?

 $\Rightarrow$ **Epistemic uncertainty**.